Event Hire and Event Waste Removal

 Make sure this is decided beforehand.
 It will save any future confusion and help you to run the event more smoothly.

-Let’s say you are responsible for the event waste removal after the big night.
+Let’s say you are responsible for event rubbish removal.
 One consideration that could work really well is actually a small skip.
 Discreetly hidden behind the catering tent or similar, a skip is the perfect solution to all that rubbish that will be created from a 300-strong party.

 A few things to remember if you go down this route are: